 Next, think about what makes your event planning service special.
 Is it your lighthearted approach to event planning?
 Your ability to set clients at ease?
 Your artistry or strength in creating one-of-a-kind events?

 Know your niche and your differentiators, and keep them in mind as you brainstorm.
 Jot down any and all words and phrases you think of to describe your approach to event planning, and what you want to convey to clients about your business.
-(As a bonus, all these ideas will be helpful when the time comes to build your website.)
+(As a bonus, all these ideas will be helpful when the time comes to build your event planning website.)

-What do your clients want?
+What do your event business clients want?

 Put yourself in your customers’ shoes.
 What do they care about the most?
 What do they want from an event planner?